tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 - Without being explicitly programmed.

 **Components**
-- Model: Represents the form of learning result
+- *Model*: Represents the form of learning result
-- Learning algorithm: how to generate a model from data
+- *Learning* *algorithm*: how to generate a model from data
-- Data: input to ML algorithms
+- *Data*: input to ML algorithms

 **Aims** to predict unseen data or to interpret existing data